tomasbasham/tomasbasham.github.io/_posts/2016-03-31-secure-github-pages.md

 Again it may take time for the DNS records to settle and for your certificate to be generated and be applied to your site, but be patient.

+## Update

+Since writing this article Kloudsec has been shutdown.
+However CloudFlare offer an alternative solution called [Universal SSL](https://blog.cloudflare.com/introducing-universal-ssl/).
+This provides that same level of security that Kloudsec offered whilst remaining free to use.
+In my honest opinion CloudFlare also has a more streamlined interface including a few more features that Kloudsec lacked, namely HTTP Strict Transport Security (HSTS) support.

 ## External Resources

 * <a name="cite-note-1"></a>[Indexing HTTPS Pages by Default](https://webmasters.googleblog.com/2015/12/indexing-https-pages-by-default.html)